10 Ways to Save Money on Rent Payments

 1. Saving on Utilities

-Americans spend an average of $290 a month ($3,480 a year) on basic utilities like electricity, water, natural gas, and sewer.
+Americans spend an average of $429 a month ($5,151.96 a year) on basic utilities like electricity, water, natural gas, sewer, recycling, and internet.
 About half of that cost goes to heating and cooling, where adjusting the thermostat to proper levels (78 degrees in summer, 68 in winter) can save a boatload of money.
-Energy also is wasted by inefficient appliances, drafty windows and doors that make it harder to maintain a comfortable temperature.
+Energy also is wasted by inefficient appliances, drafty windows, and doors that make it harder to maintain a comfortable temperature.
 Wasted energy equals wasted money.
 You can save money on utilities by upgrading old appliances or making some repairs around the house.
 However, you should talk to your landlord before making any major changes.

 3. Cutting Cable Completely